Liquid Staking Tokens in Automated Market Makers: Introduction

 Liquid Staking Tokens (LSTs) have become the preferred method of staking, now constituting over a third of total staked ETH \cite{2023DuneETHStaking}.
 Moreover, liquid staking has grown to become the largest category in decentralized finance (DeFi) by allocated capital.
 DeFi itself has experienced remarkable growth in recent years with over 5 million private wallet addresses interacting with DeFi protocols \cite{2022StatistaUsers}, and investment and central banks are experimenting with its application in traditional finance \cite{BankforInternationalSettlements.2023TheRisks,BankforInternationalSettlements.2023LessonsGovernors}.
 While the emergence of liquid staking has been one of the DeFi ecosystem's most significant recent developments, it has so far seen limited academic attention.

-In traditional staking on proof-of-stake (PoS) blockchains, stakers lock (``stake'') native blockchain tokens with a validator, typically subject to a lock-up period.
-Validators maintain the blockchain network and receives staking rewards in exchange.
+In traditional staking on proof-of-stake (PoS) blockchains \cite{saleh2020pos}, stakers lock (``stake'') native blockchain tokens with a validator, typically subject to a lock-up period.
+Validators maintain the blockchain network and receive staking rewards in exchange.
 Stakers have the option to run their own validators or become customers of a staking pool operator.
 In the case of the Ethereum blockchain, the minimum collateral of 32 Ether (ETH) is required to set up and operate a validator.

 In contrast, liquid staking tokens (LSTs) allow for more simple and flexible staking.
-LSTs are tokenized representations of the staked underlying asset, and can be minted and redeemed for the corresponding amount of the underlying asset directly from the LST protocol.
-Additionally, since LSTs are fungible tokens, they can be bought and sold on exchanges, in particular on decentralized automated market makers (AMMs).
+LSTs are tokenized representations of the staked underlying asset, and can be minted and redeemed for the corresponding amount of the underlying asset directly from the LST protocol.\footnote{Some blockchains, such as Cardano, come with ``native liquid staking'' without the need for LST protocols.} Additionally, since LSTs are fungible tokens, they can be bought and sold on exchanges, in particular on decentralized exchanges running automated market maker protocols (AMMs).

 LST protocols manage a network of validators and take a percentage of the staking rewards as compensation for their services \cite{Gogol2024SoK:LST}.
 Holders of LSTs can earn staking rewards without directly locking any tokens in their own validator or with an external validator operator.
 Moreover, LSTs enable combining the benefits of staking with other functionalities within DeFi.